-If a client has a Core Retainer, we can then write individual SOWs for specific projects, such as:
+If a client has Core Coverage, we can then write individual SOWs for specific projects, such as:

 - New Homepage